Rihards Kols: 13th Saeima

 For the 13th Saeima elections, Rihards Kols ran as the second number in the Riga constituency and the party's candidate for the position of the Foreign minister.
 After being elected to the Saeima, Kols became the Chairman of the Foreign Affairs Committee.
 Was a candidate at the European parliament elections, but was not elected.

-R. Kols, as a member of the 13th Saeima and Chairman of the Foreign Affairs Committee, established a joint cooperation platform for the Chairmen of the Foreign Affairs Committees of the Baltic, Visegrád, NATO and EU parliaments, regular communication and coordination of political priorities.
+Kols, as a member of the 13th Saeima and Chairman of the Foreign Affairs Committee, established a joint cooperation platform for the Chairmen of the Foreign Affairs Committees of the Baltic, Visegrád, NATO and EU parliaments, regular communication and coordination of political priorities.
 He also established and led cooperation groups with the United States and Great Britain, as well as participated in the establishment of the cooperation group of deputies of the International Crimean Platform, later elected as its chairman.

 Together with parliamentarians and Chairs of the Foreign Affairs Committees of other countries, he actively stood up against authoritarian regimes, constantly responding to the migrant crisis organized by Lukashenko on the borders of Lithuania, Latvia and Poland and the forced landing of Ryanair flight 4978 in Minsk on 23 March 2021.
 Under his leadership, the reaction of the Chairmen of the Foreign Affairs Committees of the European and US parliaments was achieved, which also affects the EU's action and security support.

 Kols, along with his European and US allies, opposed the Nord Stream 2 project and strongly criticized the decision of the Parliamentary Assembly of the Council of Europe to restore Russia's voting rights.
 He also actively represented Ukraine's interests in international organizations that promote diplomatic, military, and humanitarian support.

 Legislative initiatives

 Under Kols' leadership, several legislative initiatives were proposed and implemented during the 13th Saeima.
 One of the most important steps was the liquidation of the temporary residence permit sales program, which had previously raised concerns about potential threats to national security.
-Under Kols' leadership, the Saeima decided not to join the UN Global Compact on Migration.The practical implementation of the Diaspora Law was also promoted, facilitating the recognition of regulated professions and allowing Latvian citizens living abroad to declare an additional place of residence, thus strengthening their ties with their homeland.
+Under Kols' leadership, the Saeima decided not to join the UN Global Compact on Migration.
+The practical implementation of the Diaspora Law was also promoted, facilitating the recognition of regulated professions and allowing Latvian citizens living abroad to declare an additional place of residence, thus strengthening their ties with their homeland.

+In September 2022, Kols submitted amendments to the Immigration Law that would suspend the renewal of temporary residence permits for Russian and Belarusian citizens who had obtained them through investment or the purchase of real estate in Latvia, citing the inevitably heightened risks associated with the immigration of Russian and Belarusian citizens to Latvia.